Suyooo/firefox-nowplaying/README.md

 Install the extension from the Firefox Addon store.
 (There'll be a link here once it's approved.)

-You also need to install a native application on your PC to allow the addon to store the file on your disk.
-Once you have it installed, you can use the configuration tool to connect or disconnect the application from Firefox and change the text format.
+You also need to download a native application on your PC to allow the addon to store the file on your disk.
+It comes with a configuration tool you can use to connect or disconnect the application from Firefox and change the text format.

 #### Via bundled executable (for x86 Linux and Windows)

 1. Head to the release page and download the latest executable for your OS
 1. Create a new folder in your favourite location and put the application in there
-1. Launch the executable to open the configuration tool and hit the "Install" button
+1. Launch the executable to open the configuration tool and hit the "Connect" button

 #### Via .pyzw (for MacOS or other architectures)